nilesh-iitd/inventions_drupal7_module/README.md

 # inventions_drupal7_module

-Inventions module displays list of inventions
+Displays the list of Inventions

+# Pre-requisite:

+* None